arxdsilva/async/README.md

 # async

+Simple golang worker sync pool that matches your best number of goroutines with the available CPUs.
+This optimizes the number of go routines so that you always have the best performance.

 This lib does:
 1. create go routines according to your number of available CPUs;
 2. sync the work to be done by them;